When talking about bugs and defects detecting, the two most common problems are:

 First, when you read the bug description and can’t understand what it means.
 These unclear defect reports can come from users, customers and beta testers, saying things like, “I pushed the button and everything collapsed.”

 Second, how do you handle it when the real challenge is not in fixing the bug, but in “decoding” the report about it?

-I have provided some step-by-step instructions below to help when you find yourself in this type of situation.
+I have provided some step-by-step instructions below that can help any automated testing company in such situations.